Contents

 You will notice the extra distance you gain off the tee and the soft feel around the greens.

-This is an incredibly good golf ball in this category and can compete with the best of the competitors.
+This is an incredibly good golf ball in this category and can compete with the best competitors.
 However, Titleist is a premium ball producer and priced the ball higher than the most, making it less desirable when compared to the best in the class.

 Pros: